 Sometimes spasms occur as a side effect of certain medications or as a result of "muscle-affected" disorders like fibromyalgia, Parkinson's disease, or other neuromuscular or auto-immune diseases.

 Lack of potassium in your diet is another reason for cramping.
 Increase your intake of potassium with bananas, potatoes, and apricots.

 Too much physical exertion also takes its toll on our bodies.
 Frequent cramping could simply be overexertion.
 Take 15-minute breaks when you know you will be physically stressed for long periods of time and drink plenty of water.

 If you get a muscle cramp while you are lying in bed, stretch your leg straight out, and bend your toes towards your head.
 Hold this position for 20 seconds.
 Relax for 20 seconds and repeat until the cramp is gone.

-is a wonderful resource that teaches how to work muscle cramps, trigger points of the muscles, and muscles that are commonly pulled or painful, with tons of illustrations which show how and where muscle pain originates.
+The highly-rated Sports Massage DVD is a great way to learn how to work muscle cramps, trigger points of the muscles, and muscles that are commonly pulled or painful, with tons of illustrations which show how and where muscle pain originates.

-For a great homemade massage oil recipe to use, try 1/2 cup extra-virgin oil or almond oil, with eucalyptus or lavender essential oil for a wonderful, relaxing scent, and massage that spasm away!
+For a great homemade massage oil recipe to use, try 1/2 cup extra-virgin oil or almond oil, with eucalyptus essential oil for a wonderful, relaxing scent, and massage that spasm away!

-If you are prone to spasms, regular massage therapy or trigger point therapy can increase blood circulation to the effected area, and help eliminate occurrence of spasms.
+If you are prone to spasms, regular massage therapy can increase blood circulation to the effected area, and help eliminate occurrence of spasms.

 Like This Site?